 Life as a commentator in golf and rugby began in BBC Radio but he moved to work primarily for BBC TV in 2004.
 He has covered countless golf tournaments including all four majors and The Ryder Cup as well being a familiar voice on The Six Nations and Rugby World Cup.

-While golf and rugby are his two main sports, Andrew also commentates on Wimbledon and The Boat Race for BBC Television and at The Beijing Olympics found himself commentating on the weightlifting.
+While golf and rugby are his two main sports, Andrew also commentates on tennis, athletics and The Boat Race for BBC Television and has commentated at both the Beijing and London Olympics as well as the paralympics for Channel 4.

 Now a freelance broadcaster, Andrew has also worked for ESPN, Eurosport, TWI and Sky.